 Other ways of tracking feedback of the candidate experience

-Combining different methods of feedback from the candidates will paint a stronger image of your candidate experience strengths and weaknesses.
-You can access this feedback directly in a variety of ways, we’ve talked about candidate experience surveys, now let’s look at some more methods.
+Combining different feedback methods from the candidates will paint a stronger image of your candidate experience strengths and weaknesses.
+You can access this feedback directly in a variety of ways.
+We’ve talked about candidate experience surveys, now let’s look at some more methods.

-Social media is often used as a way to vent frustrations with companies, and it’s the same with candidate experiences.
+Social media is often used to vent frustrations with companies, and it’s the same with candidate experiences.

-These posts can gain a high amount of interaction, which can influence many people who the post reaches- especially if the post goes viral!
+These posts can gain a high amount of interaction, influencing many people who the post reaches- especially if the post goes viral!

 When or if a candidate does this to you, look at it as a positive- you’re receiving crucial feedback that they had a poor candidate experience.

-You need to approach these reviews in an appropriate and professional way.
-This is because how you deal with complaints can turn public opinion of your company based solely on your response.
+It would help if you approached these reviews appropriately and professionally.
+This is because how you deal with complaints can turn the public opinion of your company based solely on your response.

 If you’ve not heard of it, Glassdoor is a global job and recruiting site.
 But with a difference- it has one of the largest company review databases- which it’s become infamous for.